Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Impact of on RL

 \subsection{Training Dynamics}

-We analyze the morphological changes in the model's reasoning trajectories during training, focusing on the co-evolution of \textbf{response length} and \textbf{self-checking language signals}.
+We analyze the changes in the reasoning trajectories of the model during training, focusing on the co-evolution of \textbf{response length} and \textbf{self-checking language signals}.

-Following DeepSeek-R1~\cite{guo2025deepseek}, we monitor the frequency of specific reflection-like tokens (e.g., \field{wait}, \field{mistake}, \field{check}) on the validation set to track the emergence of self-correction behaviors.
+Following DeepSeek-R1~\cite{DeepSeekAI2025DeepSeekR1IR}, we monitor the frequency of specific reflection-like tokens (e.g., \field{wait}, \field{mistake}, \field{check}) on the validation set to track the emergence of self-correction behaviors.
 See Appendix~\ref{app:analysis_details} for the full vocabulary and statistical details.

-As shown in Figure~\ref{fig:reflection}, after introducing logic training, the model output exhibits a \textbf{staged length growth} trend, accompanied by a synchronous rise in the frequency of reflection-like tokens.
-This demonstrates that \OurDATA\ training induces systematic changes in reasoning traces in addition to final metrics.
-In contrast, the ARC-AGI-mixed setting (Math+ARC-AGI+Evolve) shows weaker length growth and a flatter reflection-like token curve (see \S\ref{subsec:negative_control}).
-This difference in dynamics is consistent with the observed difference in cross-domain performance, indicating that the tendency to generate long trajectories is correlated with cross-domain performance.
+As shown in Figure~\ref{fig:reflection}, after introducing logic training, the model exhibits \textbf{staged length growth}, accompanied by a parallel rise in reflection-like token frequency.
+This suggests that \OurDATA\ training systematically reshapes reasoning traces beyond final metrics.
+When controlling for response length, the gap persists: Evolve produces 27.80 reflection tokens per 100 response tokens versus Seed's 17.57 (+58\%), confirming that the increased reflection is not merely an artifact of longer outputs.
+In contrast, the ARC-AGI-mixed setting (Math+ARC-AGI+Evolve) shows weaker length growth and a flatter reflection-like token curve (see \S~\ref{subsec:negative_control}).
+This divergence aligns with the cross-domain performance gap, indicating that longer trajectories correlate positively with cross-domain performance overall.